metafacture/metafacture-playground/contributing.md

 ## Conventions

 ### Git
 Git commits should be as granular as possible.
 When working on a fix for issue X, we try not to add other things we notice (typos, formatting, refactorings, etc.) to the same commit.
-We don’t use the GitHub shortcuts for closing issues from commits (like fixes #111), since in our process, the issue is not solved by the commit, but by the reviewed change, after it’s deployed to production.
+We don’t use the GitHub shortcuts for closing issues from commits (like fixes #111), since in our process the issue is not solved by the commit but by the reviewed change after it’s deployed to production.

 ### Commit Messages